The most important things to know about diabetes and weight loss

 How should you start a weight-loss plan for diabetes?

 Pick a weight-loss plan you can live with long-term—one that’ll make healthy habits stick.
 “A well-structured program with close monitoring and follow-ups is essential," says Baidal.
-“It will demand time and effort, but if followed consistently, it can be critical for achieving weight loss and maintaining it.”
+If followed consistently, it's critical for weight loss and maintainance.

 The WeightWatchers Diabetes-Tailored Plan helps you shift toward better-for-you behaviors when it comes to eating, moving, and even mindset.
 And it’s been shown in a clinical trial to have a positive impact on the scale, and on overall health—including blood sugar levels.**